Kentucky vs. Kansas State Predictions & Picks - NCAA Tournament Second Round

 Kentucky Performance Insights

-- The Kentucky Wildcats outscore opponents by seven points per game (scoring 74.6 points per game to rank 110th in college basketball while giving up 67.6 per outing to rank 103rd in college basketball) and have a +233 scoring differential overall.
+- The Kentucky Wildcats are outscoring opponents by seven points per game with a +233 scoring differential overall.
+They put up 74.6 points per game (109th in college basketball) and allow 67.6 per contest (102nd in college basketball).

-- The 36.5 rebounds per game Kentucky averages rank ninth in the country, and are 9.6 more than the 26.9 its opponents record per contest.
+- Kentucky wins the rebound battle by 9.6 boards on average.
+It collects 36.5 rebounds per game, which ranks ninth in college basketball, while its opponents grab 26.9 per contest.

-- Kentucky connects on 6.3 three-pointers per game (289th in college basketball) compared to its opponents' 6.6.
-It shoots 35.2% from deep while its opponents hit 32.7% from long range.
+- Kentucky makes 6.3 three-pointers per game (289th in college basketball), while its opponents have made 6.6 on average.

-- The Kentucky Wildcats put up 97.9 points per 100 possessions (72nd in college basketball), while allowing 88.6 points per 100 possessions (94th in college basketball).

-- Kentucky has committed 10.8 turnovers per game (71st in college basketball play) while forcing 10.4 (310th in college basketball).
+- Kentucky and its opponents have been mostly even in the turnover battle.
+The Kentucky Wildcats commit 10.8 per game (71st in college basketball) and force 10.4 (309th in college basketball play).

 Kansas State Performance Insights

-- The Kansas State Wildcats put up 75.5 points per game (84th in college basketball) while giving up 68.9 per outing (141st in college basketball).
-They have a +219 scoring differential and outscore opponents by 6.6 points per game.
+- The Kansas State Wildcats outscore opponents by 6.6 points per game (posting 75.5 points per game, 84th in college basketball, and giving up 68.9 per outing, 141st in college basketball) and have a +219 scoring differential.

-- The 32.2 rebounds per game Kansas State accumulates rank 149th in college basketball, 2.3 more than the 29.9 its opponents grab.
+- Kansas State ranks 149th in the country at 32.2 rebounds per game.
+That's 2.3 more than the 29.9 its opponents average.

-- Kansas State makes 7 three-pointers per game (220th in college basketball) compared to its opponents' 6.3.
+- Kansas State connects on 7 three-pointers per game (220th in college basketball) compared to its opponents' 6.3.
 It shoots 33.9% from deep, and its opponents shoot 30%.

-- Kansas State forces 14.3 turnovers per game (36th in college basketball) while committing 13.7 (322nd in college basketball).
+- Kansas State has committed 13.7 turnovers per game (322nd in college basketball) while forcing 14.3 (36th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.